Matroids, Feynman categories, and Koszul duality: Koszulness of -operads

 \section{Koszulness of $\LBS$-operads}

-In \cite{kaufmann_feynman_2017}, R. Kaufmann and B. Ward constructed a Koszul duality theory for operads over certain well-behaved Feynman categories called ``cubical''.
-This cubicality condition is what allows us to define odd operads and a cobar construction on odd operads, which is central in Koszul duality theory. \\
+In \cite{kaufmann_feynman_2017}, Kaufmann and Ward constructed a Koszul duality theory for operads over certain well-behaved Feynman categories called ``cubical''.
+That cubicality condition is what allows us to define odd operads and a cobar construction on odd operads, which is central in Koszul duality theory. \\

 In the first subsection we prove that $\LBS$ is cubical.
 Then we unpack Koszulness for operads over $\LBS$, following the definitions in \cite{kaufmann_feynman_2017}.
-Finally, we prove that having a quadratic Gröbner basis implies being Koszul and we apply this result to $\FY^{\vee}$.\\
+Finally, we prove that having a quadratic Gröbner basis implies being Koszul and we apply that result to $\FY^{\vee}$.\\